ray-project/ray/doc/source/rllib/rllib-offline.rst

 Offline RL training in RLlib is highly parallelized, encompassing data reading, post-processing, and, if applicable, updates.
 When training on offline data, scalability is achieved by increasing the number of ``DataWorker`` instances used to transform offline experiences into a learner-compatible format (:py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch`).
 Ray Data optimizes reading operations under the hood by leveraging file metadata, predefined concurrency settings for batch post-processing, and available system resources.
-It is strongly recommended not to override these defaults, as doing so may disrupt this optimization process.
+It's strongly recommended not to override these defaults, as doing so may disrupt this optimization process.

 Data processing in RLlib involves three key layers, all of which are highly scalable:

 #. **Read Operations:** This layer handles data ingestion from files in a specified folder.
-It is automatically optimized by Ray Data and should not be manually scaled or adjusted.
+It's automatically optimized by Ray Data and shouldn't be manually scaled or adjusted.
 #. **Post-processing (PreLearner):** In this stage, batches are converted, if necessary, into RLlib's :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` format and passed through the *learner connector pipeline*.
 The processed data is then transformed into :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` objects for updating.
 This layer can be scaling the ``DataWorker`` instances.
 #. **Updating (Learner):** This stage involves updating the policy and associated modules.
 Scalability is achieved by increasing the number of learners (``num_learners``), enabling parallel processing of batches during updates.